Jennifer Kennell Associate Professor of Biology and Director of Biochemistry

-My teaching and research interests include genetics, cell biology, molecular biology, stem cell biology, and epigenetics.
+My teaching and research interests include genetics, cell biology, molecular biology, genetic engineering, stem cell biology, and epigenetics.
 All cells in an animal contain the same set of genes, yet each cell has unique characteristics based on how those genes are actually used.
-My research is fundamentally focused on answering questions about how gene expression is regulated in different cell types and tissues throughout animal development and in response to environmental conditions, such as temperature and food availability.
-Most recently my research has focused on the role of microRNAs and cell signaling pathways in regulating gene expression during the development of fruit flies (Drosophila melanogaster).
+My research has fundamentally focused on answering questions about how gene expression is regulated in different cell types and tissues throughout animal development and in response to environmental conditions, such as temperature and food availability.
+Most recently my research has focused on the role of a family of haloacid dehalogenase phosphatases in regulating metabolism and development in fruit flies (Drosophila melanogaster).
 Vassar students are involved in all aspects of my research.

 Contact